sjitech/build-android-in-OS-X-Yosemite-Xcode-7/README.md

 First of course, download AOSP by official <a href="https://source.android.com/source/downloading.html">instructions</a> except that i use android-5.1.1_r14 branch instead of android-4.0.1_r1.

-What i did especically are:
+Then what i did especically are:

 ##1.
 To avoid check error of OS X SDK version, run following command first:
 	export build_mac_version=`sw_vers -productVersion`  #for me, result is 10.10.5